Gamma-convergence of a nonlocal perimeter arising in adversarial machine learning: Applications

 Using the weight function $W_n(x,y)$ we can equivalently express $E_n(A)$ as

 This graph perimeter functional combines elements of the graph perimeter studied in \cite{GarcSlep16} and the graph Lipschitz constant studied in \cite{roith2022continuum}.
 Correspondingly, also the following Gamma-convergence proof bears similarities with both of these works.
 For proving Gamma-convergence of these graph perimeters to the continuum perimeter we employ the $TL^p$-framework, developed in \cite{GarcSlep16}.
 Here, we do not go into too much detail regarding the definition and the properties of these metric spaces.
 We just define the space as the set of pairs of $L^p$ functions and measures $TL^p(\Omega) := \{(f,\mu) \st \mu \in \P(\Omega),\; f\in L^p(\Omega,\mu)\}$, where $\P(\Omega)$ is the set of probability measures on $\Omega$.
-We highlight \cite[Proposition 3.12, 4.]{GarcSlep16} which says that in our specific situation with $\rho$ being a strictly positive absolutely continuous measure, convergence of $(u_n,\nu_n)\to (u,\rho)$ in the topology of $TL^p(\Omega)$ is equivalent to $u_n \circ T_n \to u$ in $L^p(\Omega)$ for the maps $T_n$ satisfying \labelcref{eq:prop_transport_map}.
+We highlight \cite[Proposition 3.12, 4.]{GarcSlep16} which says that in our specific situation with $\rho$ being a strictly positive absolutely continuous measure, convergence of $(u_n,\nu_n)\to (u,\rho)$ in the topology of $TL^p(\Omega)$ is equivalent to $u_n \circ T_n \to u$ in $L^p(\Omega)$ for the maps $T_n$ satisfying \labelcref{eq:prop_transport_map}. \ksr{Furthermore, we would like to emphasize that the functionals $E_n$ are random variables since they depend on the given realization of the random variables which constitute the vertices $X_n$ of the graph.
+Still it is possible to prove Gamma-convergence of these functionals with probability one, meaning that Gamma-convergence might be violated only for a set of graph realizations which have zero probability.
+We refer the interested reader to \cite[Definition 2.11]{GarcSlep16} for precise definitions.}

 The following is the main result of this section and asserts Gamma-convergence of the functionals $E_n$ to the Gamma-limit from \cref{thm:gamma}.

 \begin{theorem} Let the assumptions of \cref{thm:gamma} be satisfied.
 If $\eps_n>0$ satisfies